skuethe/grafana-oss-team-sync/README.md

 Please note the following opinionated behaviour of this tool.

-- `Teams`: member lists of each configured team are completely overridden to avoid interference from other sources
+- this tool should be the single point of truth for creating groups in Grafana.
+For that matter, we are enforcing the following:
+  - `Teams`: all members of each configured team are completely overridden with matching users from the source.
+If you, f.e. added other additional users or canged their permission (to "admin" f.e.), these changes will be lost during the next sync operation.
+This also helps with keeping the groups up to date with your configured source (when removing users f.e.)
-- `Folders`: the permissions of each folder are completely overridden to avoid interference from other sources
+  - `Folders`: the permissions of each folder are completely overridden with the input from your config.
+If you don't want this to happen, you can always disable the folder sync feature via config / env variable or cli flag

 <p align="right">( <a href="#top">Back to top</a> )</p>